grafana/grafana-ansible-collection/README.md

 - **Grafana**: Installs and configures Grafana on your target hosts.
 - **Grafana Agent**: Deploys and configures Grafana Agent, allowing for efficient metrics, logs, and trace data shipping to Grafana Cloud or other endpoints.
-- **Alloy**: The replacement for Grafana Agent.
+- **Alloy**: The replacement for Grafana Agent and Promtail.
 Alloy can be used to collect traces, metrics, and logs.
 - **OpenTelemetry Collector**: Sets up and configures the OpenTelemetry Collector, enabling advanced observability features through data collection and transmission.
 - **Loki**: Deploy and manage Loki, the log aggregation system.
 - **Mimir**: Deploy and manage Mimir, the scalable long-term storage for Prometheus.